Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 6. Migrate

 This is the final step in the data migration process in which everything falls into place.
-The steps mentioned above will give you well-organized and clean datasets; all you have to do is migrate them from one system to another once the data is migrated to the target system, a database or a data repository, such as a data mart or a data warehouse.
+Once you follow the steps mentioned above, you will have well-organized and clean datasets.
+After that, you just need to migrate them from one system to another.
+Once you migrate the data to the target system, such as a database or a data repository like a data mart or a data warehouse, the process is complete.
 The employees can then access it to fuel data analytics, streamline workflows, enhance data security, and more.

 Data Migration example